DomesticMoth/manifold/README.md

 ```
 There are several ways to connect a chat to the Manifold.
 ## One bot
-The easiest way is to place one bot connected to the Manifold in each chat, through which all messages from other chats will be forwarded.
+The easiest way is to place one bot connected to the  in each chat, through which all messages from other chats will be forwarded.
 ```
 +-------------+
 |Chat 1       |